human-centered-ai-lab/CARVIS-WSI/README.md

 The drawn color strength on each cell is relative to the total time spent observing at this WSI.
 Stronger cells have been observed longer than weaker colored ones.

 ### Hatching Heatmap
-The Hatching Heatmap uses pattern to visualize the observation duration and magnification of cells. \
+The Hatching Heatmap uses different pattern to visualize the observation duration and magnification of cells. \
 The following pattern is being used.

 <br><img src="/images/Hatching_Pattern.png"></br>